Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 This course focuses on matters and issues of strategic and tactical importance in procurement.
 The course explores key business processes that support organizations procurement objectives at both the strategic and tactical level.
 The course will examine key procurement processes and activities including make-buy decisions, supplier evaluation and selection, price & cost analysis, and eProcurement on the basis of theories, models, and industry practice.
 The course is designed to expose learners to various fundamental theories, models and ideas and to promote a better understanding of how these theories, models and ideas are applied in actual business situations.

-In addition to their required courses, as a requirement of graduation for the International Business Advanced Diploma, learners must complete one (1) unit from a prescribed list of courses.
+In addition to their required courses, as a requirement of graduation for the International Business Advanced Diploma, learners must complete four credits from a prescribed list of courses.

 Apply Now